Spanish frigate Navas de Tolosa: Cantonal Rebellion

 On 10 October 1973, the central government squadron arrived off Cartagena.
 During the evening of 10 October, Lobo kept his ships just outside Cartagena's harbor off of Escombreras, an islet at the mouth of the harbor.
 Later, during the night of 10–11 October, he ordered his ships to raise sail, probably to economize on their use of coal, and a strong north wind blew his squadron offshore and eastward to a position east of Portmán, Spain.

 The Cantonal squadron gathered on the morning of 11 October 1873 and got underway for the open sea at 10:30, escorted by five ships of the British Royal Navy, one of the Imperial German Navy, one of the Italian Regia Marina (Royal Navy), and one of the French Navy.
 At 11:30, the two squadrons sighted one another, with the Cantonal ships 3 nmi due south of Cape Agua and Lobo's squadron about 6 nmi to the south in waters east of Cape Negreti, and the Battle of Portmán began.
 Lobos, whose ships were in no particular order, ordered his squadron to turn to port with Vitoria in the lead.
 Numancia was faster than the other Cantonal ships, and she charged at Vitoria, racing ahead of the rest of her squadron.
-After exchanging fire with Vitoria, Numancia cut the central government line between Diana and Almansa, and crossed astern of Navas de Tolosa and Carmen.
-Navas de Tolosa and Carmen fired at her, but nearly all of their shots fell short, and Numancia set off in pursuit of Ciudad de Cádiz.
-Vitoria broke off to chase Numancia, leaving Navas de Tolosa, Almansa, and Carmen to face the approaching Méndez Núñez and Tetuán.
+After exchanging fire with Vitoria, Numancia cut the central government line between Diana and Almansa, and crossed astern of Navas de Tolosa and Carmén.
+Navas de Tolosa and Carmén fired at her, but nearly all of their shots fell short, and Numancia set off in pursuit of Ciudad de Cádiz.
+Vitoria broke off to chase Numancia, leaving Navas de Tolosa, Almansa, and Carmén to face the approaching Méndez Núñez and Tetuán.

 "The Civil War in Spain, the Battle of Escombrera, a naval battle off Carthagena."
 Illustration of the Battle of Portmán for The Illustrated London News on 1 November 1873.
 Navas de Tolosa is ninth from left.